 Why should a busy professional invest in real estate in general?
 What is a syndication?

-I’ll cover the benefits first because there are so many, and then maybe I can dig into what a syndication is.
-Real estate has many benefits unlike crypto or stocks, it’s a hard tangible asset and it’s generally stable and less volatile.
-So, there will always be some value in the land and the building itself and you can use leverage or debt to purchase it for example, if you purchase a property and borrow 75% of the property’s cost, and the property value increases 25%, you’ve essentially doubled your money.
-So, you’re basically borrowing money to generate income and grow your wealth.
+Real estate has many benefits, unlike crypto or stocks, it's a hard tangible asset and it's generally stable and less volatile.
+So, there will always be some value in the land and the building itself and you can use leverage or debt to purchase it.
+For example, if you purchase a property and borrow 75% of the property's cost, and the property value increases 25%, you've essentially doubled your money.
+You're basically borrowing money to generate income and grow your wealth.

-Real estate is also great for an investor who has a long-term horizon, it’s a long-term game because real estate tends to depreciate over time and so, if you hold on to a property for many years, you gradually grow your wealth over time.
-In addition to the market’s appreciation, you can also force appreciation on a property by making some repairs or improvements and you can also reduce expenses, that will help you increase value and income.
-And given our high inflationary environment, another major benefit of real estate is that it can be a hedge against inflation because property values tend to increase over time especially in an inflationary environment.
-So, leaving money in the bank can sometimes cause it to lose value when there’s inflation.
+Real estate is also great for an investor who has a long-term horizon, it's a long-term game because real estate tends to appreciate over time and so, if you hold on to a property for many years, you gradually grow your wealth over time.
+In addition to the market's appreciation, you can also force appreciation on a property by making some repairs or improvements and you can also reduce expenses, that will help you increase value and income.
+Given our high inflationary environment, another major benefit of real estate is that it can be a hedge against inflation because property values tend to increase over time, especially in an inflationary environment.
+Leaving money in the bank can sometimes cause it to lose value when there's inflation.

 Why did you start to learn about real estate investing versus other forms of investing?

-I just always had an interest in real estate and there are so many benefits to real estate.
-Also, having that exposure early on, having family members who had invested in real estate certainly piqued my interest but being a busy professional, I just never had the time to learn about real estate, until I decided that I wanted to learn about it and invest any spare time I had into learning this new skill.
-So, once I became this consumer of knowledge and started listening to podcasts while I was commuting or traveling, that’s what piqued my interest and the more I learned, the more I wanted to learn about real estate.
+I always had an interest in real estate, there are so many benefits to real estate.
+Also, having that exposure early on, having family members who had invested in real estate certainly piqued my interest, but being a busy professional, I never had the time to learn about real estate until I decided that I wanted to learn about it and invest any spare time I had into learning this new skill.
+Once I became this consumer of knowledge and started listening to podcasts while I was commuting or traveling, that's what piqued my interest and the more I learned, the more I wanted to learn about real estate.

 What are the benefits and the risks that you have learned of investing in a syndication?

-The major benefit is that it’s a completely passive investment for the busy professional.
+The major benefit is that it's a completely passive investment for the busy professional.
 Another advantage is the ability to diversify geographically, as well as across asset classes.
-So, you can invest in a self-storage facility in North Carolina, and you can also invest in a 200-unit apartment building in Minnesota so you can invest anywhere in the US and you have no geographic limitations.
+You can invest in a self-storage facility in North Carolina, and you can also invest in a 200-unit apartment building in Minnesota, so you can invest anywhere in the US and you have no geographic limitations.
 Another benefit is that you can invest smaller amounts of money.
-The minimum investment is around 100,000, the average purchase price, just to give you some perspective for a small commercial real estate deal tends to be in the millions.
-Also, you save a lot of time because that’s a busy professional time with our greatest asset so you could spend countless hours looking for a property and trying to determine if it will cash flow or you could just leave it to the experts to handle the work.
+The minimum investment is around 100,000, just to give you some perspective, the average purchase price, for a small commercial real estate deal tends to be in the millions.
+Also, you save a lot of time because, as a busy professional, time with our greatest asset, you could spend countless hours looking for a property and trying to determine if it will cash flow, or you could just leave it to the experts to handle the work.

-There are some risks.
-You are essentially putting your faith in the sponsor to execute a business plan and you want to feel comfortable with them controlling your money and so, lack of control is another downside because as a passive investor, you’re essentially giving up control of the investment to the sponsor.
-And another risk is that you have no liquidity and your investment is locked in during the duration of the deal which is also called the hold period.
-Basically, the amount of time that the asset will be owned so your capital can be locked in between anywhere from three to 10 years, let’s say so sometimes a five-year plan can turn into a 10-year plan if the market conditions are not optimal during the time of sale.
-Another major risk is the potential for the loss of your capital and no one wants to lose their money but it can and has happened that’s why it’s so important to screen and get the sponsor.
+As far as risks, you are essentially putting your faith in the sponsor to execute a business plan and you want to feel comfortable with them controlling your money, lack of control is another downside because as a passive investor, you're giving up control of the investment to the sponsor.
+Another risk is that you have no liquidity and your investment is locked in during the duration of the deal which is also called the hold period, which is the amount of time that the asset will be owned so your capital can be locked in between three to 10 years, so sometimes a five-year plan can turn into a 10-year plan if the market conditions are not optimal during the time of sale.
+Another major risk is the potential for the loss of your capital, and no one wants to lose their money but it can and has happened, that's why it's so important to screen the sponsor.

-How do you vet an operator with the knowledge that you have gained over the last year from your perspective?
+How do you vet an operator with the knowledge that you have gained over the last year?

 Talk to them, try to meet them on a zoom call or ideally in person, listen to what they are saying and ask yourself: are they listening to you and interested in learning about you, what is their track record, do they have experience in this particular asset class?

-And the most important question to ask yourself is what does your intuition tell you about the sponsor?
-Women tend to be incredibly intuitive and we’re very attuned to what our gut is telling us so at the end of the day, you should listen to your gut regarding a sponsor.
+The most important question to ask yourself is what does your intuition tell you about the sponsor?
+Women tend to be incredibly intuitive and we're very attuned to what our gut is telling us so at the end of the day, you should listen to your gut regarding a sponsor.
 You can also do background checks or Google them as well.
-And then lastly, you should do due diligence on the deal itself, review the properties and locations and understand how they analyze the deal.
+Lastly, you should do due diligence on the deal itself, review the properties and locations and understand how they analyze the deal.
 Look at their projections for returns, are their numbers too positive?
-Do they seem to be over promising in terms of their returns, or their returns much higher than average?
+Do they seem to be over promising in terms of their returns, or are their returns much higher than average?
 Those are good questions to ask yourself.

-A couple of points are the level of experience that comes through, if they’re dodging questions, their ability to communicate effectively and if they have inconsistent messaging could be a sign that they’re just not trustworthy.
-Another potential red flag is if they’re not detail oriented or if they charge very high fees compared to other syndicators.
+A couple of points are the level of experience that comes through, if they're dodging questions, look for their ability to communicate effectively and if they have inconsistent messaging, those could be signs that they're not trustworthy.
+Another potential red flag is if they're not detail oriented or if they charge very high fees compared to other syndicators.
 I always inquire about the fee structure, there are various fees like the acquisition fee or the asset management fee and they should be within a certain range.
 Another point for due diligence is to always review the documentation, like the subscription and operating agreements carefully before you sign anything.

 What is the standard fee from acquisition all the way to exit fees, adding all of the percentages up and on average as well?